 At Waddesdon Village Primary School we believe that a high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect (Osfted, 2014).

 P.E. is taught in all year groups, with each child in the school receiving at least 2 hours per week of school sport.
-Due to the COVID 19 risk assessment, all pupils must wear their PE kit to school on their PE day.
-PE kits are not required for after school clubs, just a change of appropriate footwear.
+All pupils must wear their PE kit to school on their PE day.

 Two hours of PE is taught throughout the school week.
 Additionally the children have access to physical development resources as part of their continuous provision.